 Rising healthcare cost in India has made it difficult for individuals belonging to the average income group to afford quality treatment.
 Thus, buying a health insurance policy has become an absolute necessity.
-An ideal health insurance policy will save you from the financial burden while undergoing a treatment procedure.
+An ideal health insurance policy that is Arogya Sanjeevani Policy will save you from the financial burden while undergoing a treatment procedure.
 Individuals who are young, healthy, and maintain a decent lifestyle can easily buy a health insurance policy without much hassle.
 However, getting a policy when you are already suffering from a pre-existing condition can be quite a task.
 Let us read in detail about the pre-existing condition in health policy.

 What is a pre-existing condition?